Nagpur Soybean, Soyoil, Soymeal Open-July 14

-Nagpur, July 14 There was negligible change in the edible oil pattern of trading in
+Nagpur, July 14 Barring a rise in soyabean oil, major edible oil prices today

 * * * *